CharlesCCC/snippet-box/README.md

 With authentication enabled, snippets are now private by default and only visible to their creator.
 Users can make snippets public by setting the `is_public` field to `true` when creating or updating a snippet.

+### Public vs Private Snippets

+- **Public Snippets**: Snippets with `is_public` set to `true` are accessible to anyone, even without authentication.
+These can be accessed directly via URL (e.g., `http://localhost:3000/snippet/6`) or through the API (`http://localhost:3000/api/snippets/6`).

+- **Private Snippets**: Snippets with `is_public` set to `false` (default) are only accessible to their creator.
+Users must be authenticated to access their own private snippets.

+### Accessing Snippets

+- **Unauthenticated Users**: Can only access public snippets.
+- **Authenticated Users**: Can access their own private snippets and all public snippets.

+#### API Access

+- **Public Snippets**: Can be accessed directly via API without authentication: `/api/snippets/{id}`
+- **Private Snippets**: Require authentication to access.
+The user must be logged in and have a valid token.

+#### Web Access

+- **Public Snippets**: Can be accessed directly via URL: `/snippet/{id}`
+- **Private Snippets**: Require the user to be logged in.
+If not logged in, the user will be redirected to the login page.

+### Troubleshooting Access Issues

+If you're having trouble accessing snippets:

+1. **For Public Snippets**:
+   - Ensure the snippet has `is_public` set to `true` in the database.
+   - Check the browser console for any API errors.

+2. **For Private Snippets**:
+   - Make sure you're logged in as the creator of the snippet.
+   - Check that your authentication token is valid and not expired.
+   - Try logging out and logging back in to refresh your token.
+   - Verify that the snippet's `userId` matches your user ID.

+3. **Common Issues**:
+   - **403 Forbidden**: This means you're authenticated but don't have permission to access the snippet.
+Check if you're the owner of the snippet.
+   - **401 Unauthorized**: This means you're not authenticated.
+Try logging in again.
+   - **Redirect to Login**: This happens when you try to access a private snippet without being logged in.
+   - **Redirect to Root**: This can happen if there's an issue with your authentication token.
+Try logging out and logging back in.

 ### Authentication Flow

 1. Register a user with email and password